Skip to main content

 Where Do Epidemiologists Work?

-Epidemiologists can work in the public, private or nonprofit sectors, or in other capacities such as academia or as an independent contractor.
+Epidemiologists can work in the public, private or nonprofit sectors, or in other capacities, such as academia or as an independent contractor, according to BLS.
 Epidemiologists in the private sector often conduct research for health insurance or pharmaceutical companies.
-In the nonprofit sector, job duties can include public health advocacy work, whereas research epidemiologists are rarely advocates, because scientific research is expected to be unbiased, notes BLS.
+In the nonprofit sector, job duties can include public health advocacy work, whereas research epidemiologists are rarely advocates because scientific research is expected to be unbiased, BLS reported.

-Epidemiology can be a dynamic and fluid career, offering opportunities to contribute to public health in a variety of ways.
+Epidemiology can be a dynamic and fluid career, offering opportunities to contribute to public health in a variety of ways, including scientific research with the potential for real-world application.
+If you're drawn to solving complex health problems and contributing to greater causes, a career in epidemiology could be very rewarding.

 Kathleen Palmer is an award-winning journalist and writer.